colinhacks/zod/deno/lib/README.md

 ### `.convert`

-To attempt a conversion of data that may fail, use the `convert` method.
+To attempt a transform of data that may fail, use the `convert` method.

 ```ts
 const isoDateString = z.string().convert((val) => {